A brand is more than just a logo or tagline. It’s who you are and what people feel about you.

 Make sure you are open to learning and can dedicate time and budget to making your digital presence the best possible.
 You’ll also want to follow these tips.

-When was the last time you looked at your Google My Business listing?
-Is it outdated, or does it contain errors?
+When was the last time you looked at your Google Business Profile listing?
+Is it outdated or full of errors?

-Even something as small as having a wrong menu offering or outdated business hours can cause you to lose goodwill with customers.
-Go through your digital assets and ensure they are factual and easy to use.
+Even something as small as having a wrong menu offering or outdated business hours can cause you to lose goodwill.
+Go through your digital assets and ensure they are factual and easy to navigate.

-There are many places your digital presence can eventually reach, but for those new to creating a digital footprint, it’s best to start small.
-(In fact, one of the worst things you can do is poorly attempt to reach out via numerous digital channels and give the impression you’re not very good at any of them.)
+There are many places your digital presence can eventually reach.
+But it’s best to start small for those new to creating a digital footprint.
+One of the worst things you can do is attempt to reach out via numerous digital channels and give the impression you’re not very good at any of them.

-Give one or two social channels, plus your website, a chance at first.
-Give them full attention and resources so that customers know you are serious.
+Focus on one or two social channels plus your website at first.
+Give them your full attention and resources to make them the highest quality possible.

-Once you’ve committed to some core aspects of your online presence, consider how you are differentiated from your competitor.
+Once you’ve committed to some core aspects of your online presence, consider how you are different from your competitors.